hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

   POST /create_resource_pool
 ```

-This post request resizes vm pool to size mentioned by admin user.This can be helpfull and save cost.
+Resizes vm pool to size mentioned by admin user.This can be helpful to save cost.

 ```json
 {